AndreIE21/KPI-S-AIRLINE/README.md

 for the dashboard log ing username:hello and Password: world

-The application runs with csv files it figured out that each year you will need:
+The application runs with csv files since I figured out that each year you will need:

 TOTAL SIZE OF THE 4 CSV's WITH THE KPI IS 2 KB more or less So each year you will have 6 *2 = 12 kb of data